 Common Causes Of Back Pain

-LOW BACK PAIN affects ONE in THREE of us.
+Low back pain affects 1/3 of us.
 Back pain isn’t normal.
-What can we do about it?
+What can we do?
 Keep reading for common causes of back pain.

 What’s osteopathy exactly?

-Osteopathy is a type of physical therapy.
-Safety is first and foremost.
-Care is taken to optimise function and restore mobility.
+Osteopathy is a safe form of physical therapy.
+The treatment goal is to optimise movement and restore mobility.
 This can help REDUCE PAIN intensity.
 Also, it’s to prevent further injury, which can be debilitating.

 What’s the result of physical therapy?

 Did you know, in Britain, our BACK PAIN ranks as the leading cause of absence from work?